Why We Write

 ABOUT OUR WRITING METHOD:

 The Intuitive Writing Project is a unique writing program in that we are process-oriented, focused on writing as means to self-knowledge and personal growth.
 The foundation of our program, The Amherst Writing Method*, is inherently intuitive and supportive, empowering all of us—especially girls—to speak from the heart.
 At the same time, the more girls write and enjoy writing, the more their technical skills improve, as well.
 Although this form of writing can have therapeutic benefits, it is not therapy.
-If you are a therapist wanting to recommend a teenage client, please contact [email protected] to make sure we’re a good fit, as it can be difficult for us to accommodate special needs.
+If you are a therapist wanting to recommend a teenage client, please contact firstname.lastname@example.org to make sure we’re a good fit.
 The role of an AWA facilitator is simply to create a safe, quiet space for writing, reflecting back the wisdom and strength of each participant.
-To learn more about the Amherst Writing Method, visit them at http://www.amherstwriters.com.
+To learn more about the Amherst Writing Method, visit them at www.amherstwriters.com.